 Of note, Dr. XXXXX has described himself as an interdisciplinary researcher.
 He has been a major scientific contributor on several funded research grants, but not necessarily as the principal investigator.
 Interdisciplinary research is highly valued at the University of Washington and we intentionally seek reviewers with experience in interdisciplinary research.
 We recognize that the challenge of solving complex unmet challenges and its scholarship as an intellectual pursuit may not be limited to one discipline.
 In order to assist in the evaluation and assessment of interdisciplinary scholarship and how it integrates with the candidate's scholarly portfolio, all candidates for promotion who identify as interdisciplinary researchers are required to provide additional materials.
-These materials include a statement of their role in the design and conduct of funded research grant.
+These materials include a statement of their role in the design and conduct of funded research in their promotion packet if they served as a major scientific contributor but not as a principal investigator on a funded research grant.
 The candidate is also asked to briefly describe (in the goals statement) any interdisciplinary scholarship, including details of the interdisciplinary nature of the activity or project, departments of disciplines involved, their role in the activity and the contribution of their work to the related disciplines.
 They are to include publication and submitted grants (funded or not) derived from these activities, and participation in interdisciplinary centers.
 We would appreciate your assessment of this candidate within the context of an interdisciplinary researcher.